Ruturaj-cyber101/TryHackMe-Cyber-Security-101/README.md

 - Identifying common web security risks

 This section strengthened my foundation in web technologies and web application security.

+## Section 9: Offensive Security Tooling

+This section focuses on commonly used offensive security tools and techniques to understand how attackers perform reconnaissance and exploitation.

+### Completed Rooms:
+- Hydra
+- Gobuster: The Basics
+- Shells Overview
+- SQLMap: The Basics

+### Skills Gained:
+- Brute-force and password attack concepts
+- Web and directory enumeration
+- Understanding shells and post-exploitation access
+- Automated SQL injection testing
+- Recognizing offensive tooling from a defensive perspective

+These labs improved my understanding of attacker techniques, helping me better analyze and defend against real-world threats.
 ---

 ## 🎯 Goal